 While Bankrate found the average cost of car insurance for a Ford Fusion is $1,674 a year for full coverage, there can be many variances among providers.
 Some of these variables are attributed to the driver, while others are based on the vehicle itself.
 The vehicle can impact the average cost of auto insurance based on the price of parts, safety features, crash ratings, and other aspects.

-The Ford Fusion received good ratings on most aspects tested by the Insurance Institute for Highway Safety (IIHS), although it scored poorly on headlights.
+- Crash rate stats per make/model – The Ford Fusion received good ratings on most aspects tested by the Insurance Institute for Highway Safety (IIHS), although it scored poorly on headlights.
 These ratings and what they represent can influence the auto insurance premiums for these vehicles.
 Generally, the safer and less accident-prone a vehicle is, the cheaper it may be to insure.

-In addition, the price of parts plays a more direct role in auto insurance rates.
+- Price of parts – The price of parts plays a more direct role in auto insurance rates.
 The more expensive a car is to repair or replace, the more it typically costs to insure.
 Since the Ford Fusion is no longer manufactured, this may lead to steeper prices on parts, particularly over time as stock parts diminish.